 A: Of the 4 classes, 3 of them are on-water training, weather permitting.

 Q: Do I need to be able to swim?

 A: Yes, you must be able to swim and stay afloat for 10 minutes in deep water.
 If you are uncomfortable in the water, then this program might not be for you.
 Before starting any workout program, please check with a physician, and discuss any physical conditions you may have with the coaches.

 Q: What are my chances of ending up in the water?

 A: It’s our goal to be ‘on’ the water and not ‘in’ the water.
 That said, rowing is a water sport and occasionally rowers end up in the water.
 Our coaches are equipped to handle these situations quickly and safely.

-Q: What happens if I need to miss a class?
+Q: What happens if I miss a class?

 Q: Registration, Cancellation, Refunds?

-A: Best way to register for MBRC LTR program is using our online secure form or you can download LTR registration and send it to us.
-We’ll contact you to confirm your spot.
+A: Register for MBRC LTR program by using our online secure form.
 Once your credit card is charged there are no refunds.
-You can reschedule you LTR session if you notify us 48 hours before the first class.
+You can reschedule you LTR session if you notify us by email firstname.lastname@example.org at least 48 hours before the first class.

 Space is subject to availability.
 You can reserve a spot by registering online HERE